 - 1. As a prerequisite, verify that the unit is not a BST Client or Manager.
 Go to: Main Menu → Advanced Setup → BST Cascade → Cascade Configuration, Unit Mode = Off. - 2.
 On the Controller, go to: Main Menu → Advanced Setup → Unit → Application Configuration. - 3.
 In the SH Operating Mode parameter, choose Outdoor Reset.
-The parameters that appear will be used to create a temperature curve to vary the unit's active setpoint depending on the Outside Air Temperature (OAT).
+These parameters are used to create a temperature curve to vary the active setpoint depending on the Outside Air Temperature (OAT).